-FORM 10-O
+FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2023

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 п iBio, Inc.
+OUARTERLY REPORT PURSUANT TO CECTION 12 OD 15(4) OF TH TE CECHDITIEC EVOLAT MOD A OT OF 1024 × OUARTERLY REPORT PURSUANT TO SECTION 13 OK 15(a) OF 11 HE SECUKITIES EACHAI NGE ACT OF 1934

-For the transition period from \\\\\ to \\\\

-Commission File Number 001-35023

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-8800 HSC Parkway, Bryan, TX (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock IBIO NYSE American

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ∞ No □

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ∞ No □

-Indicate by check mark whether the registrant is a large, accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large, accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated Filer Non-accelerated Filer

-Accelerated Filer □ Smaller reporting company ⊠ Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠

-Shares of Common Stock outstanding as of November 9, 2023: 28,100,733 iBio, Inc.

-26-2797813 (I.R.S.
-Employer Identification No.)

-77807-1107 (Zip Code)

-TABLE OF CONTENTS

-Item 1.
-Consolidated Financial Statements (Unaudited) 3
+For the quarterly period ende d December 31, 2023 OR □ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the transition perio d from to Commission File Nu mber 001-35023 iBio, I !
+(Exact name of registrant as Delawa are 26-2797813 (State or other jurisdiction of inc (I.R.S.
+Employer Identification No.) 8800 HSC Parkw (Address of principal 77807-1107 (Zip Code) (979) 446- 0027 (Registrant's telephone numb (Former name, former address and former f iscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock IBIO NYSE American by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding dd (2) has been subject to such filing requirements for the past 90 days.
+Indicate by check mark whether the registrant of this chapter) during the preceding 12 month Yes ${\infty}$ No ${\square}$ Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 t was required to submit such files). r, a non-accelerated filer, a smaller reporting company or an emerging growth ing company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated Filer □ Non-accelerated Filer ⊠ Accelerated Filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by accounting standards provided pursuant to Sec o use the extended transition period for complying with any new or revised financia Indicate by check mark whether the registrant Yes □ No ⊠ is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Shares of Common Stock outstanding as of Fo ebruary 8, 2024: 3,484,266 iBio, Inc.

+PART I. PART I. FINANCIAL INFORMATION Item 1.
 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 38

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 49

 Item 4.
-Controls and Procedures 49

-PART II.
-OTHER INFORMATION 49

-Item 1.
-Legal Proceedings 49
+Condensed Consolidated Financial Statements (Unaudited) Management's Discussion and Analysis of Financial Condition and Results of Operations Quantitative and Qualitative Disclosures About Market Risk Controls and Procedures 3 44 57 57 PART II.
+OTHER INFORMATION 57 Item 1.
 Item 1A.
-Risk Factors 49

-Item 5.
-Other Information 53
+Legal Proceedings Risk Factors 57 57 Item 5.
 Item 6.
-Exhibits 54

-SIGNAT URES 55
+Other Information Exhibits 61 62 SIGNAT URES 63 iBio, Inc. and Subsidiaries Condensed Consolidated Balance Sheets